Who we are

 There is no fee for requesting access to your personal information or for us to make corrections.
 However, we will charge a fee for our costs involved in collating and providing you with access to any personal information.
 That fee is payable before access is given.

-If you have any concerns about how we handle your personal information or you wish to make a complaint on the basis that we have breached the Australian Privacy Principles prescribed by the Privacy Act 1988 (Cth), please contact us.
-If you would like to make a complaint, you will need to send us a written complaint (see details below).
+If you have any concerns about how we handle your personal information, or you wish to make a complaint on the basis that we have breached the APPs or other privacy regulations, please contact us using the details below.

-We will endeavour to respond to your complaint within a reasonable time after it is made.
+We will respond to your complaint within a reasonable time after it is made.
+This time may vary depending on the circumstances, including the level of investigation required.

 How to contact us?